rpires-dev/laravel_lighthouse_voyager_cloudinary/README.md

 wwww.yourlocalhost/graphql-playground

 ### Disclaimers ⚠️
-The cloudinary system is only set to work with the voyager's admin interfaces, namely with the posts or/and users interfaces eg:
+The cloudinary system is only set to work with the voyager's admin interfaces, namely with the posts or/and users interfaces:

-on /your_project/app/Http/Controllers/Voyager/Controller.php
+on   🗂 /your_project/app/Http/Controllers/Voyager/Controller.php
 ```
  $uploadedFileUrl = Cloudinary::upload( //etc...
 ```
 and there is where you enter and collaborate 😃
 <br> <br>
 There you have it folks your own laravel api with GraphQl, Voyager and Cloudinary.
-I hope it doesn’t take you guys too long to have it running cause if did i totally ruined the objective if this endeavour, let me know ;)
+I hope it didn’t toke you guys too long to have it running, cause if did i totally ruined the objective if this endeavour, let me know ;)

 ### ⚽️ Enjoy!